Location | General | Staff and Contact | Data download | Geology an soil |

 Data download

 Greenhouse gas related data, meteorological data and vegetation data from Hyltemossa can be downloaded from the ICOS Carbon Portal.
 ICOS Level2 data from the Atmosphere Station HTM (GHG concentrations, air temperature, wind).
 ICOS Level2 data from the Ecosystem Station SE-Htm (flux data, meteorological data, soil meteorological variables, ancillary data).
-ICOS Level 1 Near Realtime Data
+ICOS Level 1 Near Realtime Data.

-.Data is collected at 4 continuous plots around the main measurement tower.
+Data at the Ecosystem Station is collected at 4 continuous plots around the main measurement tower.

 Aerosol data measured at Hyltemossa can be obtained from the ACTRIS data portal